Table of Contents:

 Before we left camp, we took advantage of a visible Jomolhari for a promotional World Expeditions shot of our 16-member trekking group and our two Bhutanese guides.
 Behind the camera was our non-Bhutanese guide Angel Armesto, the World Expeditions representative on the trek.
 Given his decades of high-altitude experience, this trek – his first in Bhutan – was perhaps a bit of a break from his usual more stressful mountaineering expeditions.

-Photos done, we looked around the camp and noticed that the tents were almost all down and packed away.
+With the photos done, we looked around the camp and noticed that the tents were almost all down and packed away.
 The tent crew was experienced and got things done fast, even going so far at the end of the day as to blow up the Thermarests and place the carpets and each tent’s duffel inside!
 Whenever I could, I thanked them for their service and told them I could take care of the duffel, carpet, and Thermarest myself!

 Just after 8:00, we were off – and the blue sky was still visible!